Terminal management via RS232 and API

 |---|---|

-Content sharing management.
-The content source must be selected in advance using the remote control or on the Conference tab of the control panel.
+Content display management.
+The content source must be selected in advance using the remote control or on the Conference control panel tab.

 | Parameter | Description |